matheusbrasilaguiar/gradify/README.md

 ## How It Works

-1. **Institutions** issue verifiable certificates and create scholarships.
+1. **Institutions** issue verifiable academic certificates and establish scholarship programs.
-2. **Students** enroll, access available scholarships, and apply seamlessly.
+2. **Students** enroll, browse available scholarships, and apply seamlessly.
-3. **Donors** fund scholarships through secure blockchain transactions.
+3. **Donors** can optionally contribute to scholarships via secure blockchain transactions.
-4. **Smart contracts** automatically disburse funds to eligible students, ensuring full transparency.
+4. **Smart contracts** manage the secure and transparent allocation of funds directly to eligible students.

 ---